jness/url-shortener/README.md

 # URL Shortener

+`This is a demo and proof of concept, it should not be leveraged for any meaningful work`

 This is a simple Flask application for shortening full urls to random strings, and then looking them up by that short string.